Your money-making expert. Financial journalist, TV and radio personality.

 One of the six most common problems that consumer lawyers at the Citizens Advice Bureau have to deal with is that of unfair gym contracts.

-Thanks to new(ish) guidelines from the Office of Fair Trading, gyms and fitness centres now have to have fairer terms in their contracts so that people are not trapped for years in overpriced and under-performing gym memberships.
+Thanks to new(ish) guidelines from the Office of Fair Trading, gyms and fitness centres now have to have fairer terms in their contracts so that people are not trapped for years paying for overpriced and under-performing gym memberships.

-With many gyms, you can now even cancel if you have moved away so you can’t visit their premises regularly.
+With many gyms, you can now even cancel if you have moved away and cannot visit their premises regularly.
 You can also cancel if you get ill and are not able to do the movements you used to be able to.